 The principle authoritative body shall be the Kantara Initiative Board of Trustees (BoT) which shall, at all times, be the final arbiter on all decisions concerning use of the Kantara Initiative Mark.
 The constitution of the BoT is beyond the scope of this document.
 Please see the Kantara Initiative website (www.kantarainitiative.org) for a description of the BoT and its members.

-The operational authoritative body shall be the Assurance Review Board (ARB), which shall have delegated authority from the BoT to undertake evaluations of all types of Applications for a Grant of Rights of Use of the Kantara Initiative Mark and shall make recommendations to the BoT for the award or denial of such Grants.
+The operational authoritative body shall be the Assurance Review Board (ARB), which shall have delegated authority from the BoT to undertake assessments of all types of Applications for a Grant of Rights of Use of the Kantara Initiative Mark and shall make recommendations to the BoT for the award or denial of such Grants.

-The constitution and authority of the Assurance Review Board is determined by the BoT
+The constitution and authority of the Assurance Review Board is determined by the BoT.

 Accredited Assessors

-Kantara-Accredited Assessors have the authority to publish Kantara Assessor’s Reports expressing findings of conformity, based upon the terms of their Kantara Accreditation and their capabilities as assessors, and the ARB shall determine whether to make a recommendation to the BoT concerning the granting of Kantara-Approved Service status based upon the Assessor’s Approval recommendation.
+Kantara-Accredited Assessors have the authority to produce Kantara Assessor’s Reports expressing findings of conformity, based upon the terms of their Kantara Accreditation and their capabilities as assessors, and the ARB shall determine whether to make a recommendation to the BoT concerning the granting of Kantara-Approved Service status.

 Secretariat

-Authoritative Bodies shall be supported by an administrative function known as the Secretariat, which shall be responsible for the receipt and handling of Applications, checking that all necessary supporting documents and processes are complied with, communicating with the Applicant, providing a package for evaluation to the ARB for its consideration, and all other necessary supportive functions not requiring the executive or operational authority of the BoT and ARB.
+Authoritative Bodies shall be supported by an administrative function known as the Secretariat, which shall be responsible for the receipt and handling of Applications, checking that all necessary supporting documents and processes are complied with, communicating with the Applicant, providing a package for assessment to the ARB for its consideration, and all other necessary supportive functions not requiring the executive or operational authority of the BoT and ARB.

 Recusal policy for ARB Reviews